hybridgroup/batty/README.md

 ## 🔺 Using Skynet

 You must have any robot MCP servers already running in order to run Skynet.
+See [ROBOTS.md](ROBOTS.md) for a list of some known physical devices with MCP server interfaces.

 Then just run the `skynet.sh` command.